MikeGillihan/archive-control/readme.txt

 1. An example of a custom post type archive page.
 2. Settings for each custom post type that has an archive.
-3. Give your client the ability to edit archive headlines and content before and after the loop.
+3. Give your client the ability to edit archive headlines, a featured image, and content before and after the list.

 == Changelog ==